0ffline-user/Battery_monitor/README.md

 # A simple and lightweight battery notification daemon.
-This program uses netlink to listen for specific uevents that are generated either when the battery reaches a specific predefined level(s) or when the AC adapter is connected/disconnected.
+This program uses netlink to listen for specific uevents that are generated either when the battery reaches a specific predefined level or when the AC adapter comes online or goes offline.

 ## Requirements
 * Linux kernel version >= 3.7.